speudusa/intro-to-programming-csharp-wiki/Course-Overview-and-Structure.md

   * Contact LC staff by Slack, email, or phone.
   * LC staff needs to know about issues with: students, TFs, facilities, curriculum, course tools
     * [For issues requiring changes to the curriculum material, including bugs](https://github.com/LaunchCodeEducation/intro-to-professional-web-dev/wiki/Course-Overview-and-Structure#Bug-and-Issue-Reporting)

 * Facilitate large group(full class) activities
   * Examples
     * What to review/demo in primary instruction
     * Decide whether to bring the class back together after studio time
     * Decide whether to hold a TF standup after class

 * Monitor and respond to student struggles
   * Look for signs of students struggling and falling behind
   * Use feedback from students and TFs to determine how to cover the topic more effectively.
   * Adjust examples and descriptions of topics as needed.

-* Manage and coach TFs
+* Serve as knowledgable resource for TFs.

 ## Teaching Fellows (TFs)